 Disadvantages of Hospice Care

-Although hospice cuts on costs, there are some things which aren’t covered.
-For instance, life-prolonging treatments, such as feeding tubes, are not covered.
+Although hospice cuts down costs, there are some things which aren’t covered.
+For instance, life-prolonging treatments such as feeding tubes are not covered.
 Besides that, some tests (blood work, for example) should be covered by home care agencies.
-Since these can be quite costly, sometimes they refuse to do so.
+Since these can be quite costly, sometimes insurance companies refuse to do so.

 All in all, these are the basic pros and cons of hospice care.
+The benefits of hospice care are enormous.
 However, more problems may occur, such as a patient refusing hospice.
 Before making a final decision, see what you really need.
-Hospice care can be a perfect choice for you and your family, while sometimes, it’s not.
+Hospice care can be the perfect choice for you and your family, while sometimes it’s not.